Inventrohyder/cd0354-monolith-to-microservices-project/README.md

 1. Frontend - Angular web application built with Ionic Framework
 2. Backend RESTful API - Node-Express application

+## Inventrohyder's Project Submission

+@Inventrohyder's project submission is documented in the [setup.ipynb](./setup.ipynb) file.

+The documentation is a jupyter notebook that is setup with python.
+The dependencies are in [requirements.txt](./requirements.txt).

 ## Getting Started

 > _tip_: it's recommended that you start with getting the backend API running since the frontend web application depends on the API.